Passer au contenu

 Description

 Drawing from the delicate elegance of the chrysanthemum, this donabe clay pot serves as a shining example of sophisticated design and timeless refinement.
 Its elegant silhouette is accentuated by a pink lid reminiscent of red plum blossoms—a hue steeped in Japanese heritage—bringing a gentle vibrancy to the table.
-With a generous capacity of 2.7 L (91.3 fl oz), it’s well-suited for serving donabe dishes to three to four people.
+With a generous capacity of 2.7 L (91.3 fl oz), it’s well-suited for serving donabe dishes to 3 to 4 people.

 Marrying visual grace with practical utility, this donabe is crafted for effortless use, enabling you to enjoy freshly prepared, steaming-hot meals right at your table.
 It boasts a sleek black body finished with a proprietary glaze that repels odors and stains, ensuring lasting durability and simple maintenance.
 The unglazed base is engineered to withstand direct heat, making it a reliable choice for everyday cooking.